2021 Volvo V60 Prices: MSRP vs Dealer Invoice vs True Dealer Cost

-To avoid overpaying on a new Volvo V60, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Volvo V60, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 Formula for Calculating Dealer Cost: